Junior Volunteer Information

 What are the requirements for being a Junior Volunteer?

 There are a few boxes that your student needs to check off before becoming a junior volunteer.
-Applications are available and will be accepted until May 15, or until the program is full.
+Applications are available soon.
+Once available we will announce deadlines.

 Students are required to: